Skip to content

 General Knowledge: The Broad-Base Category

 These are the facts “everyone knows.”
 Except they don’t.
-LearnClash’s 43 general knowledge questions target the wrong answers that people hold with the most confidence.
-Each one is backed by primary sources like NASA, FAA reports, or peer-reviewed studies.
+LearnClash’s 43 general knowledge questions go straight for the wrong answers people defend hardest, each one anchored to a primary source like NASA, an FAA report, or a peer-reviewed study.

 General knowledge: Great Wall NOT visible from space, black box is bright orange, goldfish memory lasts months not 3 seconds General knowledge: 43 questions targeting the most confidently held wrong answers.